arpitbbhayani/articles/blogs/super-long-integers.md

 This approach is inefficient as we will be using up 32 bits of digit (`uint32_t`) to store a decimal digit that actually ranges only from 0 to 9 and could have been easily represented by mere 4 bits, and while writing something as versatile as python, a core developer has to be more resourceful than this.

 So, can we do better? for sure, otherwise, this article should hold no place on the internet.
-Let's dive into how python actually stores a super long integer.
+Let's dive into how python stores a super long integer.

 ## The pythonic way

 Instead of storing just one decimal digit in each item of the array `ob_digit`, python converts the number from base 10 to base 2³⁰ and calls each of element as `digit` which ranges from 0 to 2³⁰ - 1.